npxrc/idle-game/README.md

 + Autoclicker prevention will come soon.
 # Other Notes
 I've already started working on vbeta2, which should be released soon.
 I'm going to be vacationing however, so F in chat for people who want instant updates.

+2023 update: buying a new PC, i havent touched this repo in over a year